 About the Author

-Bryan Bell is the Chief Data Scientist at Aviso Retention, where he is responsible for analyzing data and ensuring that Aviso Retention’s efforts are adequately aligned with the needs of students and education leaders.
-A solutions-driven data scientist and entrepreneur with a passion for data storytelling, Bryan uses data science to support the overall mission of Aviso Retention.
-He is also responsible for the Aviso Predict product, a collection of risk models created using data science methods to describe risk at institutions of higher education.
+Bryan Bell was the Chief Data Scientist at Watermark (formerly Aviso Retention), where he was responsible for analyzing data and ensuring that Watermark's efforts were adequately aligned with the needs of students and education leaders.
+A solutions-driven data scientist and entrepreneur with a passion for data storytelling, Bryan used data science to support the overall mission of Watermark.
+He was also responsible for Watermark Student Success & Engagement (formerly Aviso Predict), a collection of risk models created using data science methods to describe risk at institutions of higher education.

 About the AuthorMore Content by Watermark Insights